Skip to content

 Beshtak Palace

-The palace was restored in 1983, but only part of it remains today, such as the large reception hall with its wooden ceiling, stucco windows with colored glass, and a marble fountain in the center.
-The third floor of the palace has several rooms, overlooking the main hall, where the women resided.
-The women residing in the palace would sit behind these mashrabiyyas to watch the assemblies and musical events taking place in the hall below.
+The palace was restored in 1983, but only part remains today, such as the large reception hall with its wooden ceiling, stucco windows with coloured glass, and a marble fountain in the centre.
+The third floor of the palace has several rooms overlooking the main hall, where the women reside.
+The women living in the palace would sit behind these mashrabiyyas to watch the assemblies and musical events in the hall below.

-Since the palace is located on Moez Street, the main thoroughfare in medieval Cairo, shops were added below the palace by the architect who designed it.
+Since the palace is located on Moez Street, the main thoroughfare in medieval Cairo, the architect who designed it added shops below it.

 Interior of a grand hall inBeshtak Palace, Cairo